 Walk the Brooklyn Bridge

-If you’re in New York, you must walk the scenic Brooklyn Bridge, which connects Manhattan and Brooklyn.
-You can bike across but if you plan to pause and click pictures of the Manhattan skyline, then walking the dedicated pedestrian walkway is a better idea.
-You’ll be greeted with great views of the Statue of Liberty, the East River, Governor’s Island, the harbour and epic NYC skylsine.
-It can get crowded so go early or at sunset.
-If you’ve walked to the Brooklyn end, walk down the stairway to the artsy neighbourhood of DUMBO (once called Two Bridges) for some sightseeing and to grab a pizza at Grimaldi’s.
+If you’re in New York, make time to walk the scenic Brooklyn Bridge, which connects Manhattan and Brooklyn.
+You can also bike across but if you plan to pause and click pictures of the Manhattan skyline, then walking the dedicated pedestrian walkway is a better idea.
+You’ll be greeted with great views of the Statue of Liberty, East River, Governor’s Island, the harbour and iconic NYC skyline.
+It can get crowded though, so it's best to go early or at sunset.
+If you’ve walked to the Brooklyn end, walk down the stairway to the artsy neighbourhood of DUMBO (once called Two Bridges) for a spot of sightseeing and to grab a pizza at Grimaldi’s.

 What to see in Central Park

-Spend a relaxing day at Central Park and you can sunbathe in Sheep Meadow, hire a bike and cycle the scenic pathways, or even catch a musical concert - all for free!
-Be sure to check out the free concerts in Central Park by Summerstage in Rumsey Playfield and you can also get free walking tours all around the city with Free Tours NY.
+Spend a slow-paced afternoon at Central Park and sunbathe in Sheep Meadow, hire a bike and cycle the scenic pathways, or catch a music concert - all for free!
+Be sure to take a look at the free concerts in Central Park by Summerstage in Rumsey Playfield, or why not sign up for a free walking tour across the city with Free Tours NY?
 Go on a guided walk and discover all there is to know about this world-famous park, which covers a whopping 40 blocks.
-John Lennon fans can visit his memorial park, Strawberry Fields, kids can visit the zoo and feed penguins or visit the observatory inside Belvedere Castle.
-Explore the park at your own leisure and with plenty of quaint picnic spots to stop by, such as Cedar Hill (shaded by pine trees), Cherry Hill (offering great views of the Lake) or the benches at East Meadow, it's the perfect place to enjoy a lunch alfresco.
-The Metropolitan Museum of Art is located nearby, too.
+John Lennon fans can visit his memorial park, Strawberry Fields, while kids are guaranteed entertainment at the park's zoo.
+You can explore the park at your own leisure and with plenty of quaint picnic spots such as Cedar Hill, Cherry Hill (offering great views of the Lake) or the benches at East Meadow, it's the perfect place to enjoy an al-fresco lunch.

 Things to do in Times Square

-New York's busiest district is where you can get your shopping fix, watch Broadway shows and soak up the NYC pace of life.
-When you're not staring up at the neon-lit billboards and dodging the iconic yellow taxis you can visit some of the biggest department stores in the city.
-Catch a hop on-hop off bus and take in some top city sights or if you've got the kids in tow or the New York City Explorer Pass is perfect if you plan on filling your itinerary with activities and attractions.
+New York's busiest district is a whirlwind of entertainment.
+It's here you can get your shopping fix, catch a world-famous Broadway show, indulge in instagram-worthy street food and get lost in the buzzing city atmosphere.
+When you're not staring up at the neon-lit billboards (and dodging the iconic yellow taxis) you can visit some of the biggest department stores in the city, including Macy's and Bloomingdales.
+The best way to explore the city is on a hop-on-hop-off bus, which passes all the top sights and makes for great entertainment if you've got the kids in tow.
+Equally, a New York City Explorer Pass is a handy purchase if you plan on filling your itinerary with activities.

 Statue of Liberty, Ellis Island tour

-Checking out the iconic Statue of Liberty and historic Ellis Island is a must but skip the long queue for the ferry from Battery Island (or get there early) and take the Staten Island Ferry a few blocks away, a free ride that saves you up to $12 and gives you wonderful views of Lower Manhattan, the Statue of Liberty and Brooklyn.
-Pack a picnic and enjoy lunch by the small picnic tables set up near the docks, offering a stunning view of the city skyline.
-If you're set on seeing the Statuew of Liberty up close, you can check out discounted tickets online for the ferry and Statue of Liberty and ensure you book ahead to miss the queues.
+The world-famous Statue of Liberty on historic Ellis Island is a must-visit while in NYC, but skip the long queue for the ferry from Battery Island and take the Staten Island Ferry a few blocks away instead - a free ride that saves you up to $12 and gives you wonderful views of Lower Manhattan, the Statue of Liberty and Brooklyn.
+Pack a picnic and enjoy an al-fresco lunch on the small tables set up near the docks, offering a stunning view of the city skyline over the twinkling waters.
+If you're set on seeing the Statue of Liberty up close, look out for discounted tickets online to save money.

 Catch a show on Broadway

 Love the theatre and musicals?
-Catching a Broadway show is on many people's bucket lists but tickets can be expensive.
-Book early to find good deals on the iconic shows or from September to May you can even catch free musical shows by jazz and experimental artists, courtesy the Brooklyn Academy of Music.
-Music lovers should take a tour of the iconic Radio City Music Hall at Rockefeller Centre and pick up discounted tickets online.
+Catching a Broadway show is on many a bucket list, but tickets can be expensive.
+Book early to find good deals on top-selling shows, or from September to May you can catch free musical shows by jazz and experimental artists, courtesy the Brooklyn Academy of Music.
+Music lovers should take a tour of the iconic Radio City Music Hall at Rockefeller Centre, you can pick up discounted tickets online.
 The theatre district extends from the Port Authority Bus Terminal, busy 42nd Street and Times Square to 52nd Street.

 High Line walking tour

-The High Line is a train track-turned-park on the west side, along the Hudson River - and a local favourite.
-The guided High Line tour is pretty reasonably priced but you can easily do your own tour of this urban parkscape.
-It runs along eight blocks and is lined with gardens public art, food stalls and iconic billboards.
-The lush Chelsea Thicket, a mini forest with redbuds and American holly at West 20th Street, is beautiful in spring and summer, while at the passage on 14th Street, you can often find ooutdoor theatre and screenings.
+Don't worry, you won't be hanging from a zip wire as high as the Empire State.
+The High Line is a train track-turned park on the west side, which runs along the Hudson River.
+A guided High Line tour is pretty reasonably priced, but you can easily create your own tour of this urban parkscape.
+It runs along eight blocks and is lined with green gardens, public art, food stalls and iconic billboards.
+The lush Chelsea Thicket, a mini forest with redbuds and American holly at West 20th Street, is beautiful during spring and summer, while at the passage on 14th Street, you can often find outdoor theatre performances and screenings.
 Drop into the Whitney Museum of American Art in the Meatpacking District and head to 10th Avenue, for views of the Hudson River and Statue of Liberty.
-You can enjoy drinks or a picnic alfresco and do some sunbathing on reclaimed teak benches at the lawn on 23rd Street, open seasonally.

 Visit the Grand Central Terminal

 Built in 1871, the Grand Central Terminal in Midtown Manhattan was saved from being torn down in 1975 after Jacqueline Kennedy raised money to preserve it.
-Still among the busiest stations in the world, nearly 200,000 people travel up and down its 44 platforms daily but the station is also an iconic architectural gem and its lofty ceilings, giants windows and ornate pillars are famous the world over.
-Check out the free historical tours on Wednesdays.
-Gaze up at Grand Central Station's stars painted on the ceiling, share a secret in the Whispering Gallery as commuters crowd the central hallway or drop in at restaurants, such as the Oyster Bar in the basement.
+It continues to be one of the busiest stations in the world, with nearly 200,000 people occupying its 44 platforms each day, but you don't have to be catching a train to admire its beauty.
+The station's architecture is awarded for its lofty ceilings, giant windows and ornate pillars, which you can discover by walking through yourself or hopping onto a free historical tour on Wednesdays.
+Gaze up at Grand Central Station's stars painted on the ceiling, share a secret in the Whispering Gallery as commuters crowd the central hallway or drop in at the high-end restaurants, such as the Oyster Bar in the basement.

 Browse markets in New York